Adaptive Domain Models: Bayesian Evolution, Warm Rotation, and Principled Training for Geometric and Neuromorphic AI: Introduction

 \subsection{The Three Enabling Results}

 Three prior results compose into the training architecture this paper describes.

-The first is the Dimensional Type System and Deterministic Memory Management framework established in~\cite{dts-dmm}.
-That work established forward-mode automatic differentiation~\cite{baydin2022} as a training modality with a specific and verifiable coeffect signature: no activation tape, $O(1)$ auxiliary memory per layer, and the inner product in the directional derivative computable exactly via the quire accumulator.
+The first is the Dimensional Type System and Deterministic Memory Management framework established in~\cite{dts-dmm}, whose dimensional types build on Kennedy's units of measure~\cite{kennedy2009}.
+That work established forward-mode automatic differentiation~\cite{baydin2022} as a training modality with a specific and verifiable coeffect signature~\cite{petricek2014}: no activation tape, $O(1)$ auxiliary memory per layer, and the inner product in the directional derivative computable exactly via the quire accumulator.
 The quire provides exact dot product accumulation, rounding once after full accumulation rather than once per multiply-add operation.
 The combination eliminates two distinct sources of gradient error: the heap allocation and tape management overhead of reverse-mode, and the accumulated rounding in gradient inner products.
 Both are consequences of IEEE-754 arithmetic, not of learning.

 The second is the Program Hypergraph established in~\cite{phg}.
 That work demonstrated that grade in Clifford algebra is a type-level invariant under the DTS framework's dimensional group structure, that grade inference determines the non-zero entries of the geometric product Cayley table at design time, before any arithmetic occurs, and that PHG saturation semantics correctly formalize multi-way geometric constraints that binary edge graphs cannot represent without information loss.
 The critical extension for training: the dual-number representation used in forward-mode autodiff augments each primal multivector with a tangent component of the same grade.
 PHG grade inference applies identically to tangent computations.
-A grade-2 bivector weight has a grade-2 gradient by the chain rule closure of grade-preserving operations, enforced as a design-time constraint enforced by the type system.
-Grade corruption through training is a type violation, surfacing in the Lattice language server as the code is written.
-Numerical drift in IEEE-754 would cause the same corruption to accumulate silently; the type system surfaces it immediately.
+A grade-2 bivector weight has a grade-2 gradient by the chain rule closure of grade-preserving operations, a design-time invariant discharged by the type system.
+A candidate update that would introduce a component at grade $j \neq k$ does not compile; the corresponding weight trajectory is structurally unreachable, and the violation is prevented at elaboration, not surfaced after the fact.
+In IEEE-754 the same corruption arises as silent numerical drift during accumulation and must be inferred from downstream behavior; the type system forecloses the trajectory at elaboration time and surfaces the violation in the Lattice language server as the code is written.

 The third is the b-posit bounded-regime design~\cite{jonnalagadda2025}.
 The bounded regime field (limited to $\leq 6$ bits) reduces posit decoder hardware cost to 79\% less power, 71\% less area, and 60\% less latency relative to standard posit decoders, achieving cost competitive with IEEE-754 float32 decoders on NPU-class hardware.
 This is the threshold at which posit arithmetic becomes tractable on edge and embedded hardware targets.
 Below this threshold, posit arithmetic required data center hardware to justify its precision advantages.
 At this threshold, posit arithmetic with quire accumulation is a realistic substrate for AI training on devices that also run inference.